u2ware/ocpp-boot-client/README.md

 # ocpp-boot-client
-OCPP client implementation with spring-boot.
+OCPP client sample implementation with spring-boot.

 All messages for all versions of OCPP are written in Java.